 Does Santa need to be DBS checked?

-We asked the team at Safe Network - a partnership
+We asked the team at NSPCC for child protection advice

-advice for PTAs seeking a Santa.
-This is what they
+for PTAs seeking a Santa.
+This is what they said:

 'If someone volunteers to play Santa at your Christmas event,